Brainstorming Generative Adversarial Networks (BGANs): Towards Multi-Agent Generative Models with Distributed Private Datasets: Brainstorming Generative Adversarial Networks Architecture

 where $ \lambda_{ij} $ are some positive-valued constants that can be derived by solving \eqref{eq:OptimalSol}.
 However, for the case in which $ \mathcal{G} $ is not strongly connected, the following corollary (whose proof is similar to Theorem 2) shows how the information is shared between the agents. \begin{corollary} A BGAN agent can receive information from every other agent, if it is reachable from that agent. \end{corollary} Therefore, in BGANs, the agents can share information about their dataset with every agent which is reachable in $ \mathcal{G} $.
 In practice, agent $ j $ is reachable from agent $ i $ if there is a \emph{communication path} on the connection graph from agent $ i $ to agent $ j $.
 Therefore, a BGAN agent can receive information (ideas) from every agent to which it is connected via a communication path.
 In this case, the optimal generator distribution of each agent $ i $ will be a mixture of the data distributions of the agents which can reach agent $ i $ in graph $ \mathcal{G} $, written as $ p_{g_i}^* = a_i p_{\textrm{data}_i} + \sum_{j \in \mathcal{R}_i} a_{ij} p_{\textrm{data}_j} $. $ \mathcal{R}_i $ is the set of agents that can reach agent $ i $ and $ a_i $ and $ a_{ij} $ come from the solution of \eqref{eq:OptimalSol}.

 In order to implement the BGAN architecture, one of the important steps is to integrate the mixture model for each agent in the brainstorming step.
 For a batch size $ b $ at each training episode, agent $ i $ receives $ \pi_{ij}b $ generated samples from agent $ j \in \mathcal{N}_i $.
-This approach guarantees that agent $ j $ has $ \pi_{ij} $ contribution in the brainstorming phase compared to other neighbor agents in $ \mathcal{N}_i $.
-Algorithm \ref{Algorithm:BGAN} summarizes the steps needed to implement the proposed BGAN architecture.
+This approach guarantees that agent $ j $ has $ \pi_{ij} $ contribution in the brainstorming phase compared to other neighbor agents in $ \mathcal{N}_i $. {To ensure all agents are in the same training round and have fresh shared ideas, each agent waits until it has received input from all its neighbors before starting training.
+This synchronization mechanism ensures concurrent progression through the training rounds, addressing concerns about data freshness.} Algorithm \ref{Algorithm:BGAN} summarizes the steps needed to implement the proposed BGAN architecture.
 Our BGAN architecture enables a fully distributed learning scheme in which every agent can gain information from all of the other agents without sharing their real data.
 Next, we showcase the key properties of BGAN by conducting extensive experiments.